danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 **Tasks (RUNME)**
 Think of a simple game that you want to design and implement.
 Which objects are required?
 What are their properties and methods?
 At the most basic level, you need to use a class-based object-oriented approach to design your game components.
 These can exhibit certain behaviors which means you need to at least have a class, a constructor, and a method.

 Once you understand objects and classes, you can continue to work on a mini game implementing interaction with objects.
 Start with something simple in terms of thinking or reappropriating the rules, interactions and checking steps.
-The Pacman-tofu sample code and other games that mentioned above are useful for practicing building the logics and combining smaller steps.
+The *Eating tofu* sample code and other games that mentioned above are useful for practicing building the logics and combining smaller steps.

 **Questions to think about (README):**